stevennevins/ccip-server-template/README.md

 ### 4. Update the Gateway ABI

-Ensure that your `gatewayAbi` in `src/config/abi.ts` includes the interface for your new handler.
-You can update this by adding it to the IGateway interface like below:
+Ensure that your `gatewayAbi` in `src/contracts/IGateway.sol` includes the interface for your new handler.
+You can update this by adding it to the interface like below:

 ```solidity
 // SPDX-License-Identifier: MIT